microsoft/DirectXTex/ReadMe.txt

 XNAMath\
     This contains a copy of XNA Math version 2.05, which is an updated version of the library.
-This is required if building content with USE_XNAMATH (the default for the VS 2010 projects).
-The VS 2012 projects use DirectXMath in the Windows SDK 8.0 instead.
+This is required if building content with USE_XNAMATH.
+This is only needed for the VS 2010 project that does not use the Windows SDK 8.0 instead.
 For details see
     <http://blogs.msdn.com/b/chuckw/archive/2012/06/22/xna-math-version-2-05-smoothing-the-transition-to-directxmath.aspx>

 All content and source code for this package except XNA Math are bound to the Microsoft Public License (Ms-PL)